isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 ### FAQs on Rental Relief Framework ###

+<u>Important Note</u>: The issuance of notices of cash grant under the Rental Relief Framework has concluded.

 <b><a href="#rental" id="refa">Rental Relief</a></b>
  - <a href="#overview" id="ref1a">Overview - Coverage of relief and eligibility criteria</a>
  - <a href="#expect" id="ref1b">What landlords and tenants can expect and should do</a>